earthly/website/website/faq.md

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="dagger">How is Earthly different from Dagger?<span class="hide"><a href="#dagger">¶</a></span></h2>

-Both [Dagger](https://dagger.io/) and Earthly use BuildKit and containerization to improve the CI workflow.
+Both [Dagger](https://dagger.io/) and Earthly are open-source CI/CD frameworks that use BuildKit and containerization to improve the CI workflow.
 With both tools you can run the CI or CD process locally, which is a big step forward from the world of needing to work with a centralized build process.

 The most significant difference between Earthly and Dagger is the way a build process is specified: